Lord Vetinari: Early years

-Vetinari later journeyed to Überwald on what is known as the Grand Sneer (a parody of Grand Tour); travels of the younger members of rich families to backward areas to see at first hand how inferior they are.
-There he met the vampire Lady Margolotta.
+Vetinari later journeyed to Überwald on what is known as the Grand Sneer where met the vampire Lady Margolotta.
 It is implied that the two had some kind of relationship, and stated more clearly that he taught her a lot of what she knows, and vice versa.
 It was also there that he learnt about the nature of evil after witnessing a mother otter and its pups feeding on a salmon and its roes (Unseen Academicals).